Get E-Book

 }

-That early return avoids filesystem work for common calls such as require('fs') and require('path').
-Modern code can also use the explicit node: prefix, as in require('node:fs').
-The prefix forces the built-in path, bypasses require.cache spoofing, and has no filesystem fallback.
-Without the prefix, _resolveFilename still recognizes names such as 'fs' as built-ins, but the CommonJS loader checks Module._cache['fs'] before loading the real built-in module.
-Defensive code should prefer node: for built-ins when it wants to avoid cache shadowing by userland code.
+That prefix forces the built-in module path.
+It avoids userland cache tricks and has no filesystem fallback.
+Without the prefix, Node still recognizes names such as 'fs' as built-ins, but the CommonJS loader may check Module._cache['fs'] before loading the real built-in.
+Code that wants the built-in module with no ambiguity should prefer the node: form.

 js